 3. TI-Nspire CXII

 The calculator is a value-for-money deal.
 A worth-it calculator to go with for your CAT test.
-It will provide you with a great helping hand if you are familiar with its formulas, functions, and shortcuts.
+It will provide a great helping hand if you are familiar with its formulas, functions, and shortcuts.

 You can use TI-Nspire CX to solve problems of the topic like algebra, calculus, statistics, graphs, and trigonometry.